 The Department of Employment Services (DOES) and the D.C.
 Office of Contracting and Procurement (OCP) share the responsibility of monitoring Living Wage Act.OTHER WAGE AND HOUR LAWS THAT PROTECT WORKERS IN WASHINGTON D.C.

 - D.C.
 Wage Payment and Wage Collection Law: requires all employers pay their employees at least twice monthly on specified paydays, pay all earned and promised wages, and pay wages timely upon termination of employment

 - D.C.
 Wage Garnishment Law: protects D.C. wage earners from unlawful garnishments of their wages.

 - D.C.
 Wage Theft Prevention Act: wage theft occurs when an employer refuses to pay part or all of a worker’s regular wages, overtime, or other earned compensation, or when workers are misclassified as independent contractors.
 The D.C.
 Council passed the Wage Theft Prevent Action on July 18, 2014 to help curb this unlawful practice.
 The Act establishes formal procedures to help victims of wage theft recover unpaid wages and damages by: increasing the penalties for those responsible for committing wage theft; providing greater protection against retaliation for workers who file complaints of wage theft; and making it easier for victims of wage theft to obtain an attorney.

 Any employees who have been paid less than they were owed under D.C.’s minimum wage provisions can recover unpaid wages plus an “additional amount” as liquidated (doubled) damages.
 In addition, all plaintiffs who prevail in wage payment and collection cases under D.C. law are entitled to attorneys’ fees and costs.

 If your employer fails to pay you in accordance with these laws, the Erlich Law Office can help you recover money you are owed.
-Please contact one of our attorneys for a free consultation.
+Please contact one of our attorneys for a consultation.